 - Raised Bed 3 (smaller cage): a small bush variety of tomatoes (known as Husky Red Cherry; apparently it doesn’t grow as tall as others), cucumber, green bell peppers, and a row of rainbow chard and arugula.

-- Pots outside of the beds/cages: herbs (mint, rosemary, basil, and Fernleaf Heirloom dill this year), an experimental pot of sugar snap peas (to compare how they grow to the ones in the beds), and a bonus pot of tomatillos (from a friend!).
+- Pots outside of the beds/cages: herbs (mint, rosemary, basil, and Fernleaf Heirloom dill this year), an experimental pot of sugar snap peas (to compare how they grow to the ones in the beds; learn more in my post on Growing Sugar Snap Peas in Containers), and a bonus pot of tomatillos (from a friend!).
 In my experience, critters don’t touch herbs, so I figured they will be safe outside the cages.
 I put the pot with the tomatillos on the tallest shelf of a tiered plant holder.
 I hope that deters the bunnies, but we’ll see if the squirrels get to them!

 - Window boxes at the front of the house: I’m considering planting chard and arugula in our window boxes in June.
 While some greens don’t do well in the summer heat, these two tend to do OK and can be sowed throughout the season.
 I’ll keep you posted!
 Rainbow chard is so pretty, that I thought it would be a great option for an edible but decorative window box display.
 Plus, greens can grow in window boxes since they don’t have deep roots.